 By participating with local and state partners, Community Programs and Services capitalizes on the University of Michigan Health System's resources and expertise to improve the health and the quality of life in the communities we serve.

-UMHS Community Programs and Services, the Program for Multicultural Health, and Interpreter Services are partnering once again the UM School of Nursing, the UM School of Public Health, and the UM College of Pharmacy to provide free flu vaccines to those community members at high risk of developing serious complications like pneumonia, those who lack medical insurance, individuals with certain medical conditions (asthma, diabetes, chronic lung and heart disease), pregnant women, people age 65+, and anyone living with or caring for others who are at high risk of developing serious complications from the flu.
-The flu clinics are available at the following locations and no pre-registration is required.
-For more information, please contact Tammara Smith at 734-998-2156 or visit the Program for Multicultural Health website for a schedule of the 2015 flu clnics.
+The best way to protect yourself and your family against the flu is to get vaccinated every fall.
+The annual partnership between UMHS Community Programs and Services, the Program for Multicultural Health, Interpreter Services, UM School of Nursing, the UM School of Public Health, and the UM College of Pharmacy - called Michigan Community and Interprofessional Practice Training (M-CIPT) - provides free flu vaccines to high risk community members (uninsured, underinsured, individuals with certain medical conditions such as asthma, diabetes, chronic lung and heart disease, pregnant women, people age 65+, and anyone living with or caring for other high risk individuals.
+Annual Community Flu Shot Clinics are held at the following locations and no pre-registration is required:

 2016 Community Flu Clinics:Please check the website in August/September of 2016.

 Questions?
 Want more information?
 Contact Tammara Smith at (734) 998-2156.